googleapis/google-cloud-java/README.md

 to manually poll the status yourself.

 ### Default LRO Values
-Each LRO RPC has a pre-configured default values.
+Each LRO RPC has a set of pre-configured default values.
 You can find these values by searching in each Client's `StubSettings`'s class.
 The default LRO settings are initialized inside the `initDefaults()` method in the nested Builder class.

 For example, in google-cloud-aiplatform v3.24.0, the default [OperationTimedPollAlgorithm](https://github.com/googleapis/google-cloud-java/blob/9ae786d1acdc7354adf86b78691570668caa293d/java-aiplatform/google-cloud-aiplatform/src/main/java/com/google/cloud/aiplatform/v1/stub/EndpointServiceStubSettings.java#L755-L765) has these default values:
 ```java
 OperationTimedPollAlgorithm.create(